jjs2484/conversions/README.txt

 * New: Responsive font sizes.
 * Update: Reorder typography customizer panel.
 * Update: Font Awesome to v5.15.2
+* Update: Run fixed header margin calc onload in addition to on resize.

 = 1.7.5 =
 * Update: Add more Bootstrap color options to stick post highlight in customizer.